Skip to main content

 Business

-The Netherlands is also an attractive destination for Australian investment.
+The Netherlands continues to be an attractive destination for Australian investment.
 It has an open economy and outward focus, a sound public sector and dynamic private sector, good social services and modern and effective infrastructure.
-Major Australian companies present in the Netherlands include Macquarie Capital, Amcor, and Tritium.
-A number of Australian businesses also have European headquarters or marketing and sales offices in the Netherlands.
-In 2021, the total stock of Australian investment in the Netherlands was valued at $54 billion.
+Major Australian companies present in the Netherlands include Commonwealth Bank of Australia, Amcor, Atlassian, Macquarie Capital, Worley and Tritium.
+Several Australian businesses also have European headquarters or marketing and sales offices in the Netherlands.

 Back to top